Vasudevanand Saraswati: Sai Baba, Shirdi

+When Tembe Swami came to know that Shankaracharya of Sringeri Peetham, Shri Sachchidananda Shivabhinava Narasimha Bharati, stayed at Srirangam, he met him and composed hymns in praise of Sharadamba and Adi Sankaracharya.
+Shankaracharya of Shringeri Peetham told his disciples, "You people have not recognized the great master who has arrived today.
+He is Lord Dattatreya himself incarnate.
+His work of reviving Sanatana Dharma is comparable to that of Adi Sankaracharya."

 Along with these widely popular figures, divine beings like the goddesses of River Narmada, River Nirmala(Mangaon), River Krishna, Nar and Narayan Muni (Badri Narayan), Ashvatthama (one of the seven immortals) have interacted with Maharaj.
-Other saints like Rajarajeshvar Swami (Shankaracharya from Shringeri), Gulabrao Maharaj(Vidarbha), Shantashram Swami(Varanasi), Deo Mamledar (Nasik) also held Maharaj in high regard.
+Other saints like Rajarajeshvar Swami, Gulabrao Maharaj(Vidarbha), Shantashram Swami(Varanasi), Deo Mamledar (Nasik) also held Maharaj in high regard.
 Tembe swami had a high regard for Sadasiva Brahmendra and visited his Samadhi in 1907 at Nerur.
 He kept a copy of Brahmendra's books - Brahma Sutra Vritti and Yoga Sutra Vritti with him always.
+He wrote a sloka on him.

 Final Message

 In the morning of the day of his scheduled departure, after the daily discourse, Maharaj addressed the assembly as follows:

 Today I wish to convey to you the essence of all that I have been preaching all my life through my discourses and writings.
 The primary objective of human life is to obtain liberation (from the recurring cycles of birth and death).
 To this end, one should carry out one's religious obligations as ordained by the scriptures, consistent with his Varna and Ashram.
 This will lead to the steadiness of mind so essential for the next step viz. study (Shravan), contemplation (Manan) and meditation (Nididhyasan) of Vedanta (conclusion of Vedas).
 Emphasis should be on the study i.e. the listening to discourses by detached and realized persons.
 This will diminish the temptation of mind.
 (The resultant) righteous (Sattvic) tendency is alone conductive to the spiritual ascent of man.

 To cultivate Sattvic nature, diet has to be wholesome (Hit), measured (Mit) and pure (Medhya).
 The signs of Sattvic nature are: